abhijeet1681/Learning_Management_System-LMS-/README.md

 ## Contact

 For any queries or suggestions, feel free to reach out:
-- Author: Vishnu Prasad V V
+- Author: Abhijeet Jadhav
-- Email: vishnuprasadvv24@gmail.com
+- Email: jabhijeet9224@gmail.com